daltonsjones98/Network-Security-Groups-and-Inspecting-Traffic-between-Azure-WM-s/README.md

 - Use Remote Desktop and download Wireshark on WM1
 - Ping WM 2's IP address to verify connectivity
 - Block WM 1's firewall and observe the closed traffic
+- Observe all traffic on IMCP, SSH, DNS, and RDP protocols

 <h2>Actions and Observations</h2>